Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Lessons}

 The method used in this project is also suitable for other industrial domains.
-It is suitable for software mainly based on discrete logic description, but not for software based on continuous calculation or on floating point numbers which cannot be considered as decimal numbers.
+It is suitable for software mainly based on discrete logic description, but not for software based on continuous calculation or on floating point numbers which cannot be considered as decimals.

 While compliance between the code and the model has been established by a mechanical proof, compliance between the model and the natural language specifications is checked manually, which still leaves room for potential errors.